EXCLUSIVE-EU in advanced talks with Johnson & Johnson on COVID-19 vaccine deal -sources

 By Elvira Pollina and Francesco Guarascio

-BRUSSELS, June 18 (Reuters) - The European Commission is in advanced talks with pharmaceutical giant Johnson & Johnson JNJ.N to reserve or buy up-front doses of its COVID-19 vaccine under development, two officials familiar with the talks told Reuters.
+BRUSSELS, June 18 (Reuters) - The European Commission is in advanced talks with pharmaceuticals giant Johnson & Johnson JNJ.N to reserve or make an up-front purchase of its COVID-19 vaccine under development, two officials familiar with the talks told Reuters.

-The move would be the first arranged by the European Union executive since it was mandated last week by the 27 EU national governments to use an emergency fund with more than 2 billion euros ($2.3 billion) available to reach advance purchase or call-option deals with up to six vaccine makers.
+The move would be the first arranged by the European Union executive since it was mandated by the 27 EU national governments to use an emergency fund of more than 2 billion euros ($2.3 billion) to strike deals with up to six vaccine producers.

-The Commission's deal with the U.S. firm Johnson & Johnson is "in the pipeline", a top health official from an EU member state said, asking to remain anonymous as was mentioning confidential discussions about vaccines between the EU executive and EU governments.
+The Commission's deal with U.S. company Johnson & Johnson is "in the pipeline", a top health official from an EU member state said, asking to remain anonymous because because the talks were confidential discussions about vaccines between the EU executive and EU governments.

-A second EU source said the Commission had a call with Johnson & Johnson on Tuesday over the possible agreement on its potential vaccine.
+A second EU source said the Commission had a call with Johnson & Johnson on Tuesday about the possible agreement.

-Johnson & Johnson plans next month to start human clinical trials for its experimental vaccine against the highly contagious coronavirus, which has infected more than 8.36 million people worldwide, with 447,985 deaths.
+Johnson & Johnson plans to start human clinical trials nexct month for its experimental vaccine against the highly contagious coronavirus, which has infected more than 8.36 million people worldwide and led to 447,985 deaths.

-Germany, France, Italy and the Netherlands said last week they had acquired 400 million potential vaccine doses, in principle available to all member states, from British drugmaker AstraZeneca AZN.L, which is developing a COVID-19 shot in conjunction with Oxford University.
+Germany, France, Italy and the Netherlands last week said that they had acquired 400 million potential vaccine doses - in principle available to all member states - from British drugmaker AstraZeneca AZN.L, which is developing a COVID-19 shot in conjunction with Oxford University.

 AstraZeneca signed a similar deal in May with the United States.

-The health official from an EU state said the EU deal with Johnson & Johnson could be announced as early as next week, but cautioned that it might take a little longer to finalise, and there were still chances it might not be struck at all.
+The health official source said the EU deal with Johnson & Johnson could be announced as early as next week, but cautioned that it might take a little longer to finalise and there is a chance it might not be struck at all.

-EU decision-making procedures pose a sticking point for the potential deal, with member states still in talks over the establishment of a steering board for vaccine negotiations with drugmakers, officials told Reuters.
+He said the EU is also seeking a deal with French vaccine-maker Sanofi SASY.PA.
+A spokesman for Sanofi had no immediate comment.

-They said that under a draft plan devised by the EU Commission, which is still to be approved by EU governments, a green light from just four member states would be enough to start formal EU talks with a drugmaker.
+EU decision-making procedures pose a potential sticking point, with member states still in talks over the establishment of a steering board for vaccine negotiations with drugmakers, officials told Reuters.

 By buying vaccines under development, the EU risks acquiring shots that may eventually prove unsuccessful against COVID-19.